 While American shows like The Twilight Zone and The Outer Limits are – rightly – seen as the pinnacle of 1960s science fiction anthology shows, there was another series, made by the BBC in the same era, that deserves just as much appreciation.
 That Out of the Unknown has never quite found that appreciation – despite a BFI box set released a few years ago – is down to several reasons.
 The most significant is the constant problem surrounding British TV of the era – namely that many episodes are missing, believed wiped.
 Like many important TV shows of this time, a number of episodes of the series were wiped because videotape was at a premium and no one placed any value on these shows (you’ll be unsurprised to hear that sports broadcasts rarely befell the same fate).
 On top of this, there is the fact that, as was standard procedure at the time, the show was shot on a mix of film (for exteriors) and videotape (for interiors), the latter inevitably looking either weak and blurry or flat and garish by modern standards, and this does put many viewers off.
-But we would suggest looking beyond the technical and instead appreciating the storytelling – because Out of the Unknown featured many impressive episodes that ought to be seen as science fiction (and horror) classics.
+But we would suggest looking beyond the technical and instead appreciate the storytelling – because Out of the Unknown featured many impressive episodes that ought to be seen as science fiction (and horror) classics.

 But before we get to the series, we need to hop across the channels for another series.